 - Add user generated content.
 Unique content generated by users will differentiate a product page from others on the internet effectively and social media works very well to achieve this.
 Reviews and endorsements from buyers will boost sales conversions and also enhance your SEO presence.

 - Strengthen product categories.
 It is virtually impossible to generate unique descriptions for thousands of different products.
 Rather focus on making the parent category pages stronger to improve your SEO.
-Improve breadcrumb navigation, the link architecture internally and add related products to supply search bots with info and show them what the site contains.
+Improve breadcrumb navigation, the link architecture internally and add related products to supply google site crawlers with info and show them what the site contains.

 - Add content for the bestselling products.
 Use analytical tools to identify the most popular and best-selling products and then update their pages with content manually.